FUTURE OF MUSIC WIP Workshops & Live Events

 ● 7.35 What Does Not (WDN) hosts & introduces acts, keeping the audience engaged between sets.

-● Acts do a 1 min intro on their sound, and perform their own original material in a 10-15 min set.
+● Acts do a 1 min intro on their sound, then perform their own original material in a 10-15 min set.

-● At set end, the act does onstage interview with JK on method, intention, artistic purpose (3-5mins)
+● At set end, acts do onstage interview with JK on method, intention, artistic purpose (3-5mins)

 ● 9.20 Performances end.
 WDN brings acts back on stage one by one, with JK arriving last.

-● JK shares how we’ll support / connect in the next 12 months (newsletters,online artist sessions etc)
+● JK shares how we’ll connect/support over the next 12 months (newsletters, artist sessions etc)

 ● 9.30 JK closes the event, until next year.

-● On exiting, audiences asked for vox pop feedback, and can interact with performers and team.
+● On exiting, audiences asked for vox pop feedback, and can interact with performers and the team.

 Current Jam NIghts with What Does Not - instagram.com/whatdoesnot